Shannen's Dream: Shannen Koostachin

-Shannen Noella Jane Koostachin was born on 12 July 1994 in Attawapiskat First Nation on James Bay coast Ontario to Andrew Koostachin and Jenny Nakogee.
+Shannen Noella Jane Koostachin was born on July 12, 1994 in Attawapiskat First Nation on the James Bay coast of Ontario to Andrew Koostachin and Jenny Nakogee.
 She attended J. R. Nakogee Elementary School, which had been housed in makeshift portables since 2000, when it had been condemned and closed due to a decades-old fuel leak.
 Shannen then realized that the government was not giving proper funding to First Nations Aboriginal schooling systems around Canada, and that's when her dream/movement came to be.
 By 2007, the federal government had backed away from a third commitment to building a new school for Attawapiskat.
 In response, Koostachin and others turned to YouTube and Facebook to launch the Students Helping Students campaign for a school for Attawapiskat.
 Koostachin spoke out about the experiences of her community in newspapers, at conferences, and on the steps of Parliament Hill in 2008.
 In 2009, at the age of 14, she was nominated for the International Children’s Peace Prize.

 Koostachin and her older sister, Serena, moved hundreds of kilometres away from Attawapiskat to New Liskeard, Ontario, for high school.
 On June 1, 2010, Shannen died as a result of a car accident.

 In 2014, DC Comics developed Equinox, a new superhero character inspired by Shannen.
 Equinox, a sixteen year old First Nations superhero, appeared in a five-issue story in the Justice League Canada comic book series.

 A monument to Shannen Koostachin, with a statue depicting her dressed in regalia, was unveiled in New Liskeard in 2015.
 In 2017, Shannen was named one of 150 greatest Canadians.
 The list—which also includes names like Terry Fox and Emily Carr—was created to help celebrate Canada's 150th birthday.